lingtalfi/Light_Kit/doc/api/Ling/Light_Kit/PageRenderer/LightKitPageRenderer/addPageConfigurationTransformer.md

-LightKitPageRenderer::addPageConfigurationTransformer — Adds a PageConfigurationTransformerInterface to this instance.
+LightKitPageRenderer::addPageConfigurationTransformer — Adds a ConfigurationTransformerInterface to this instance.